 The Facilities Plan also illustrates the routes of all local bus services.
-The nearest bus stops are on Buckley Road, the closest of which is approximately 400m from the centre of the Site.
+The nearest bus stops are on Buckley Road, both approximately 200m from the centre of the Site.
 These stops are served by bus service no. 67/67A/67B linking Lillington to Leamington Spa and onto Sydenham, running four times an hour Mondays to Saturdays, reduced to twice an hour on Sundays and Bank Holidays.

-Buckley Road is the nearest adoptable highway to the Site (accessed via the residential allocation site to the north) which heads in an easterly direction from Leicester Street/Clarendon Avenue.
-The latter provides a direct route into Leamington Spa town centre, all surrounding areas and the wider highway network.
-Buckley Road is subject to a 30m.p.h. speed restriction.
+The Site is bound by properties to the north which are accessed from Buckley Road.
+This road heads in an easterly direction from Leicester Street/Clarendon Avenue which provides a direct route into Leamington Spa town centre, surrounding areas and the wider highway network.
+Burbury Close and The Crest abut the Site to the far north, each being a cul-de-sac feeding off Buckley Road/Mason Road at its end.
+All roads are of a residential scale and are subject to a 30m.p.h. speed restriction.

-The only existing point of vehicular access into the Site is from Black Lane which is also a designated PRoW.
-This road is not maintained by Warwickshire County Council and it falls within the Land Title of land controlled by Catesby.
-The lane is considered to be unsuitable for use due to it being of insufficient width.
-Consequently, the two new points of access proposed as part of the residential allocation site to the north (taken from Buckley Road) will serve the development of the Site.
+The only existing point of vehicular access into the Site is from Black Lane.
+This road is not maintained by Warwickshire County Council and is considered to be unsuitable for use due to it being of insufficient width.
+Alternatively new points of access will need to be taken from Buckley Road.

-A slender vehicular/pedestrian link running between the gable end of house no.s 126 & 128 Buckley Road connects the north western corner of the residential allocation site to Black Lane and the surrounding areas (shown on page 20).
+A slender vehicular/pedestrian link running between the gable end of house no.s 126 & 128 Buckley Road connects the north western corner of the Site to Black Lane and the surrounding areas (shown on page 20).